ras52/bootstrap/stage-4/README.txt

   * The '{' ... '}' around single-statement functions are required.
   * We support logical && and || complete with short circuiting.
   * We support the 'continue' keyword from C.
+  * The return statement does not require brackets.
   * We don't allow backspace (character 0x7F) or dot (.) in identifiers.
   * The escape characters in strings is \ not *, and there is no \e.

+The stage 4 compiler is a simple afair, making a single pass over the input file and code generation is done straight out of the parser, without building an abstract syntax tree (AST) representation.
+This means that the code generated is very inefficient, and even very obvious optimisations are not made.
+As an example, all lvalue-to-rvalue conversions are done as separate statements, so to read a local auto variable, we generated LEA -offset(%ebp), %eax; MOVL (%eax), %eax instead of the more obvious MOVL -offset(%ebp), %eax.

+The compiler is initially linked against a trivial I/O library that implements the basic C I/O functions in an unbuffered manner, doing one syscall per call to getchar() or putchar().
+Similarly, malloc() is implemented as in stage 3, by sending each allocation request to the kernel as a mmap(MAP_ANON) call.
+The resultant compiler, cc0, is used to compile an improved set of I/O functions that do buffering.
+These are linked together with ld -r into a proto-C-library, lib.o.
+There is also a trivial startup file, crt0.o, that implements _start() by calling exit(main()).
+We use these to relink the compiler against this to produce a significantly faster compiler.

+  Usage: cc -S file.c

 TODO